 The rules can also differ for employees of federally regulated businesses, e.g., banks, national transportation companies, broadcasters, etc. A list of these industries is available on the Government of Canada's website.

 As I mentioned earlier, most employers are ethical, but if you want to know which employers are not living up to their obligations, visit the Unsatisfied judgments page on the Alberta Standards website and search for any employers that you are considering working for before you accept the job offer.

 The Alberta government makes it easy for employers to learn about their rights and responsibilities under Alberta’s Employment Standards legislation.
-The following resources are available under the Resources, and Courses and training sections on the Alberta Employment Standards website:
+The following resources are available under the Resources, and Alberta Employment Standards website: